 24, Monument Street

-Our nominated Data Protection Officer is:
+You can contact our nominated Data Protection Officer as follows:

 The Go-Ahead Group plc

 More information about the Data Protection Act can be found on the Information Commissioners Website.
 The Information Commissioner is our regulator for data protection matters.

 - How long we keep your personal data for

 1. Information we may collect from you

 As “controller” of your personal data, GTR is responsible for making decisions about how and why we process this data, and for ensuring that we do so in accordance with Privacy laws.

 “Processing” in this case means the collection, storage, use and sharing of your personal data.